 Curious about coaching?

-Check out this interview I had with Doug Llewelyn (The People’s Court guy!) in October 2018.
-We discussed a variety of things including examples of those I’ve been blessed to walk alongside, differences between coaching and therapy, my path to the profession and what kind of coaching I’ve received.
+This interview with Doug Llewelyn (yes, The People’s Court guy!) discusses a variety of things including differences between coaching and therapy, examples of those I’ve been able to walk alongside, my path to the profession and what kind of coaching I seek and receive.

 What is coaching?